Island-class patrol boat: Construction and characteristics

 Total capacity of the ships' fuel tanks was 10600 USgal which gave them an unrefeuled range of 1,882 miles running at 26 knots.
 The potable water tanks aboard held 900 USgal.
 Water makers were installed which could produce 600 USgal of potable water per day.
 There were also tanks for sewage, gray water, lubrication oil, dirty oil, and oily water.

 All Island-class boats were equipped with an active fin stabilization system to reduce rolling while underway.
 Each of the two fins were 3 ft tall and had 40 sqft of wetted surface.

-The A and B-series were originally armed with a Mark 16 20mm cannon on the foredeck and two M60 .50 caliber machine guns.
+The A and B-series were originally armed with a Mark 16 20mm cannon on the foredeck and two M60 machine guns.
 As originally designed, the cutters had 10 tons of weight reservations for additional weapons.
 Some of this was used when the Mk 38 25mm cannon was installed on the C-series boats instead of the 20mm weapon.
 The rest of the class was upgraded to the larger gun beginning in FY 1990.
 Similarly, the M60 machine guns were upgraded to M2 machine guns on all ships.